 Pain After Essure Procedure

 Pain after Essure is not commonly reported.
 The current medical studies on Essure sterilization do not suggest that women who have the procedure are at increased risk of pain.

-We have received sporadic reports of pain after Essure which have been submitted to our Tubal Reversal Blog.
+We have received reports of pain after Essure which have been submitted to our Tubal Reversal Blog.
 These reports have been submitted by blog visitors.

 Costs of Essure Reversal

 Cost of Essure reversal is a common inquiry.